JuliaGraphics/Luxor.jl/docs/src/tutorial.md

     radius=80
 ```

 Select gray dotted lines.
-To specify a color you can supply RGB (or HSB or LAB or LUV) values or use named colors, such as "red", "gray0" is black, and "gray100" is white.
-(For more details about colors, see [Colors.jl](https://github.com/JuliaGraphics/Colors.jl).)
+To specify a color you can supply RGB (or HSB or LAB or LUV) values or use named colors, such as "red" or "green". "gray0" is black, and "gray100" is white.
+(For more information about colors, see [Colors.jl](https://github.com/JuliaGraphics/Colors.jl).)

 ```julia
     setdash("dot")
     sethue("gray30")
 ```

 Next, make two points, A and B, which will lie either side of the origin point.
-This line uses an array comprehension - notice the square brackets enclosing a `for` loop. `x` uses two values from the inner array, and a Point using each value is created and stored in a new array.
-It seems hardly worth doing for two points.
-But it shows how you can assign more than one variable at the same time, and also how to generate more than two points...
+This line uses an array comprehension - notice the square brackets enclosing a `for` loop.

 ```julia
     A, B = [Point(x, 0) for x in [-radius, radius]]
 ```

+`x` uses two values from the inner array, and a Point using each value is created and stored in a new array.
+It seems hardly worth doing for two points, but it shows how you can assign more than one variable at the same time, and also how to generate more than two points.

-With two points defined, draw a line from A to B, and "stroke" it.
+With two points defined, draw a line from A to B, and stroke it.

 ```julia
     line(A, B, :stroke)